1942 Auckland Rugby League season: Malcolm Vernon Cato

 In early August it was reported that Malcolm (Mal) Vernon Cato had been killed in an aircraft accident while serving on July 16.
 He was 25 years of age at the time of his death.
 Cato had been “educated at the Te Kaha School, where his father was native schoolmaster, and then at Mount Albert Grammar School."
 He belonged to the North Shore Rugby Club and also played senior rugby league for Mount Albert after joining them in late 1939 and playing the 1940 season and the early part of 1941 before his departure overseas.
 Cato was "a keen student of the Māori language... and very popular among Māoris in the Te Kaha district.
 When news of his death was received, a tangi was held in his memory".
 The Mount Albert senior players wore armbands as a mark of respect for their match on August 1 with Ponsonby.
 The Mount Albert senior players wore armbands as a mark of respect for their match on August 1 with Ponsonby.
 At the board meeting on August 5 a “motion of sympathy was carried in silence with” his relatives.
-Cato was buried at Beck Row (St John’s) Churchyard, Mildenhall, Suffolk, England.
+Cato was buried at Beck Row (St John's) Churchyard, Mildenhall, Suffolk, England.

 Fox Memorial Shield (senior grade championship)

 Preliminary rounds

 After the first round the Auckland Rugby League looked to enforce their amalgamation decision however both North Shore and Mount Albert refused to join with Marist and Newton respectively therefore those sides played as themselves.
 City and Otahuhu did play 'together' however they played one half each in their match with Ponsonby.
 There was no scoring provided for any of the matches aside from a mention that B Sullings scored a try in Richmond's round 1 win over Ponsonby, and E Cowley scored 2 tries in Newtons round 2 win over Marist.
-Later in the season it was also mentioned that Tom Chase had scored 102 points to that point in the season and as he had only scored 92 points in the Fox Memorial matches it is implied that he kicked 5 goals in the preliminary matches.
+Later in the season it was also mentioned that Tommy Chase had scored 102 points to that point in the season and as he had only scored 92 points in the Fox Memorial matches it is implied that he kicked 5 goals in the preliminary matches.
 The first round saw a number of players on weekend leave.